Lab Members

 Neuroscience Graduate Student

 Aravind Kalathil is a Neuroscience PhD student at The Ohio State University working with Dr. Ivy Tso.
 He is currently interested in better understanding the mechanisms behind emotional dysregulation and its connections with the biological processes underlying behavior, especially in psychosis.
-His goal is to eventually work in science communication and science policy, hopefully helping those in government create stronger mental health related initiatives and advising those creating policies heavily utilizing neuroscience research.
-His hobbies outside of lab include taking road trips, trying new foods, and watching stand-up.
+His goal is to eventually work in science communication and science policy, hopefully helping those in government create stronger mental health-related initiatives and advising those creating policies heavily utilizing neuroscience research.
+His hobbies outside of the lab include taking road trips, trying new foods, and watching stand-up.
 His hobbies inside the lab include snacking.

 Study Coordinators